Blocal blog: Travel, Street Art and everything Urban.

 My name is Giulia.
 I love writing about urban culture, unconventional destinations, abandoned places, street art, graffiti, the outskirts, weird spots and basically all the places I happen to visit and become very enthusiastic about.
 My passion is to explore and find the unique, the unusual and the undiscovered.

 I share original stories and in-depth interviews both here and on websites like Street Art Today, I Support Street Art, Brooklyn Street Art, Urban Travel Blog, Spotted by Locals, You Local Rome and offline cultural and travel magazines.
 I create content, organize events and manage social media for creative enterprises.
-In 2018 I moved to Amsterdam to become the Content Manager of the world’s largest street art and graffiti museum (opening soon).
+In 2018 I moved to Amsterdam to become the Content Manager of the world’s museum for street art and graffiti (opening soon).